malfattti/garden/Nation-state, transnationalism, and language.md

 			- However, the relationship between territory, ethnicity and language that function as the basis of the nation-state is a constructed and idealized one:
 				- the nation-state is presented as clearly bounded and internally homogeneous
 				- these ideologies justify and naturalize the existence of the nation-state
-				- these ideologies must be presennted as natural and timeless through erasing
+				- these ideologies must be presennted as natural and timeless through erasing everything that doesn't fit (such as other ethnic groups, other languages)
+			- nationalism needs to downplay difference and over-emphasize the shared